Table of Contents

 Seal Skinz are the market leader but there’s some new strong contenders with smaller ecomm companies coming on the scene.

-Tablets and electronics.
+Tablets and electronics

 Getting kids off tablets is the kind of thing you might associate with a brand called “A Little More Outdoor”.

 However, a tiny portable portal to every known piece of information is a tool that’s really worth having when it comes to education on the move.
+Knowing how to work electronics is always going to be a vital skill.

-Gamification of learning that rewards trial and error is a really good way of sneaking in learning without kids labeling themselves as good or bad at a subject.
+Gamification of learning that rewards trial and error is a really good way of sneaking in learning without kids labelling themselves as good or bad at a subject.

 Most of the apps will adapt to kids as they progress at their own rate.